pkoduganty/TeaAtHomeHTN/README.md

 In most cases, we use enumerations instead of strings to make it more robust against errors, especially against typos.

 ### Running TeaAtHome
-From Python console run the specific test case:
+From Python console, navigate to the root directory of your local copy of the repository and run the test cases:

     execfile('test1.py')
 	execfile('test2.py')
 	execfile('test3.py')

-The log file for each test is saved to the "logs" directory within your local repository.
+The log files are saved to the "logs" directory within your local repository.

 ---